-AHA recently reviewed and subsequently compared the key structural features of the organ and tissue donation sectors in both Australia and five comparable overseas countries.
+AHA reviewed and subsequently compared the key structural features of the organ and tissue donation sectors in both Australia and five comparable overseas countries.
 This review, which was undertaken on behalf of the Department of Health involved two parts-an overseas and an Australian component.

 - Conducting a detailed examination of national structures for managing organ procurement and transplantation, identifying the agency or agencies involved

 - Determining the detailed governance structures of the relevant national organisations including the degree of involvement of the general community, government and professional medical representatives in the various layers of governance

 - Identifying the following mechanisms and processes which support best practice in organ and tissue donation processes:

 - Data collection and reporting, including the degree to which they are mandated and supported nationally

 - Policies and procedures for organ allocation and the accompanying safety and quality monitoring processes